How to Enable BitLocker Encryption without a TPM in Windows 11/10/8/7?

 need build winpe

 Step 7.
-Hasleo BitLocker Anywhere starts building WinPE.
-This may take several minutes, so please be patient to wait.
+Hasleo BitLocker Anywhere is building the WinPE environment.
+This may take several minutes, so please be patient.

 building winpe

 Step 8.
-After successfully builded the WinPE image, Hasleo BitLocker Anywhere will prompt you to reboot the computer, click "Yes" button to allow Hasleo BitLocker Anywhere to reboot your computer.
+After successfully building the WinPE image, Hasleo BitLocker Anywhere will prompt you to reboot the computer.
+Click "Yes" to allow the software to restart your system.

 need reboot computer

 Step 9.
-Hasleo BitLocker Anywhere will now reboot and enter Pre-OS to encrypt the contents of the selected drive using BitLocker drive encryption.
-The encryption process could take a long time to finish depending on the size of the drive, so please be patient to wait.
-If you don't want to wait until the encryption operation is finished, "Shut down the computer when the operation is completed" option is a good idea.
-Just check it.
+Hasleo BitLocker Anywhere will now reboot and enter the pre-OS environment to encrypt the selected drive using BitLocker drive encryption.
+The encryption process may take a long time depending on the drive size, so please be patient.
+If you prefer not to wait, the "Shut down the computer when the operation is completed" option is a good choice—simply select it.

 encrypting drive with bitlocker